Money Worries Now Series: Financial issues affecting students in universities and colleges

 Taking on too much debt is one of the financial issues affecting students.

-Students often take out student loans to cover tuition and living expenses.
-While this can be helpful in the short term, it can have long-term consequences if you take out too much money and pay it off slowly.
+Students often take out student loans to cover tuition It is helpful in the short term but can have long-term consequences if too much money is involved and paid off slowly.

-You might find yourself struggling with paying back your student loans while you’re still in school — and the interest on these loans starts accruing immediately (as opposed to other types of debt).
+They might struggle to pay back student loans while still in school — and the interest on these loans starts accruing immediately (as opposed to other types of debt).

-If there are no jobs lined up after graduation, this can put additional strain on your finances and make life more challenging than it needs to be.
+If no jobs are lined up after graduation, this can strain finances and make life more challenging than needed.

 financial issues affecting students